Kylekko/Capstone_Design/New/README.txt

 libraries must be imported as absolute paths in main modules (__name__=="__main__"), not relative paths. both are available when it is not the case.
 However,if these types of modul errors occur, then convert a relative path to an absolute path.

+2.when you move the root file to another place, you need to modify the paths of sign_model, mediapipe_utils of landmark_utils.py